elovejoy5/sls-js-graphql-demo/README.md

    - https://aws.amazon.com/blogs/aws/new-for-aws-lambda-use-any-programming-language-and-share-common-components/
    - https://serverless.com/framework/docs/providers/aws/guide/layers/

-- figure out how to replace hard-coded user pool in step 3 with variable
+- figure out how to replace hard-coded user pool in step 3 & 4 with variable!
+  ?? maybe prompt to get user pool info & write in as file copied?

-- figure out how to get rid of uuid as username in Amplify header
+- figure out how to get rid of uuid as username in Amplify header ?? maybe issue with command ??

+?? maybe create script to create user that promps for userpoolid too??

+?? put stack details into a config file in the root that all the scripts use ??

+# questions / issues
+1. figure out why username is not being set correctly for demo cognito account

 # to reset demo